thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 * Add other functionality
 * New volume's contents can be pre-populated by a container.

-When using the `volumes` array with `docker::run`, the command on the backend will know if it needs to use `bind mounts` or `volumes` based off the data passed to the `-v` option.
+When using the `volumes` array with `docker::run`, the command on the backend will know if it needs to use `bind mounts` or `volumes` based on the data passed to the `-v` option.

 Running `docker::run` with native volumes: